 Oral antihistamines plus oral decongestants (eg, a sympathomimetic such as pseudoephedrine)

-Less effective alternatives include nasal mast cell stabilizers (eg, cromolyn) given 3 or 4 times a day, the nasal H1 blocker azelastine 1 to 2 puffs twice a day, and nasal ipratropium 0.03% 2 puffs every 4 to 6 hours, which relieves rhinorrhea.
+Less effective alternatives include nasal mast cell stabilizers (eg, cromolyn) given 3 or 4 times a day, the intranasal H1 blocker azelastine 1 to 2 puffs twice a day, and nasal ipratropium 0.03% 2 puffs every 4 to 6 hours, which relieves rhinorrhea.

-Nasal drugs are often preferred to oral drugs because less of the drug is absorbed systemically.
+Intranasal drugs are often preferred to oral drugs because less of the drug is absorbed systemically.

-Intranasal saline, often forgotten, helps mobilize thick nasal secretions and hydrate nasal mucous membranes; various saline solution kits and irrigation devices (eg, squeeze bottles, bulb syringes) are available over the counter, or patients can make their own solutions.
+Intranasal saline, often forgotten, helps mobilize thick nasal secretions and hydrate nasal mucous membranes; various saline solution kits and irrigation devices (eg, squeeze bottles, bulb syringes) and kits are available over the counter, or patients can make their own solutions.

-Montelukast, a leukotriene blocker, relieves allergic rhinitis symptoms but, due to a risk of mental health adverse effects (eg, hallucination, obsessive-compulsive disorder, suicidal thoughts and behavior), montelukast should be used only when other treatments are not effective or not tolerated.
+Montelukast, a leukotriene inhibitor, relieves allergic rhinitis symptoms but, due to a risk of mental health adverse effects (eg, hallucination, obsessive-compulsive disorder, suicidal thoughts and behavior), montelukast should be used only when other treatments are not effective or not tolerated.

 Prevention of Allergic Rhinitis